alpha9934/POC-on-Slowly-Changing-Dimensions-using-Snowflake-/README.md

 ## Project Description

+This project involves building a comprehensive data pipeline in a modern data warehouse environment using **Snowflake**.
+The goal is to demonstrate the implementation of **Slowly Changing Dimensions (SCDs)**, specifically **Type 1 and Type 2**, to track historical data changes.

+### Tech Stack and Data Flow

+The data pipeline utilizes the following technologies and a specific flow:

+* **Data Generation:** Synthetic user data is created using the **Faker** library and stored as timestamped CSV files.
+* **Ingestion:** **Apache NiFi** streams this data into an **Amazon S3** bucket.
+* **Data Loading:** **Snowpipe** automates the loading of data from S3 into a staging table in **Snowflake**.
+* **SCD Logic:** The core of the project uses **Snowflake Streams, Tasks, and Stored Procedures** to dynamically apply the SCD Type 1 and Type 2 logic, updating records or preserving historical versions as needed.

+The pipeline is designed to simulate real-world data warehousing scenarios using a mix of Python, Apache NiFi, Docker, and various cloud services.

+---

 ### Data Warehousing Fundamentals
 * **Facts:** A fact is a piece of numerical data, such as a sale or a click.
 Facts are stored in **fact tables**.
 * **Dimensions:** Dimensions are companion tables that provide descriptive features for the facts, such as customer, geography, or employee data.
 They are linked to fact tables via foreign keys.